keen-learner07/Medical-Chatbot/README.md

 🚀 Features

-💬 Conversational medical Q&A interface built with Streamlit
+   Conversational medical Q&A interface built with Streamlit

-🔍 Context-aware retrieval using FAISS
+   Context-aware retrieval using FAISS

-🤖 Powered by Groq Llama 3.1 and HuggingFace embeddings
+   Powered by Groq Llama 3.1 and HuggingFace embeddings

-🧠 Provides answers strictly from the Gale Encyclopedia of Medicine
+   Provides answers strictly from the Gale Encyclopedia of Medicine

-⚙️ Clear chat history and session memory for smooth interaction

 🧩 Tech Stack